Laleh Seddigh: Early life

 Seddigh started driving at the age of 13, taught by her father.
 She passed her driving test at 18.

 Career

 Seddigh had to get special permission from a local ayatollah in order to compete against men.
-Permission was given since driving is not deemed a contact sport, and on the condition that Seddigh would confirm to dress-codes.
+Permission was given since driving is not deemed a contact sport, and on the condition that Seddigh would conform to dress-codes.

-Seddigh has said that she will not leave Iran as she is 'most effective' in promoting women's rights in Japan.
+Seddigh has said that she will not leave Iran as she is 'most effective' in promoting women's rights in Iran.
 Seddigh has trained other female racing drivers.

 Media

 Seddigh's story is featured in a BBC TV documentary called Girl Racer, transmitted in 2008.